jfishe/panvimwiki/README.md

 ### Command Line Shell

-Vimwiki_pandoc provides plain text pre-filters and pandoc filters for use from the command line.
+Panvimwiki provides plain text pre-filters and pandoc filters for use from the command line.

 #### Pre-filters